ASSERT-KTH/depclean/index.md

 [![Build Status](https://travis-ci.org/castor-software/depclean.svg?branch=master)](https://travis-ci.org/castor-software/depclean)

-### What is Depclean?
+### What is DepClean?

-Depclean is a tool to automatically remove dependencies that are included in your Java dependency tree but are not actually used in the project's code.
-Depclean detects and removes all the unused dependencies declared in the `pom.xml` file of a project or imported from its parent.
+DepClean is a tool to automatically remove dependencies that are included in your Java dependency tree but are not actually used in the project's code.
+DepClean detects and removes all the unused dependencies declared in the `pom.xml` file of a project or imported from its parent.
 For that, it relies on bytecode static analysis and extends the `maven-dependency-analyze` plugin (more details on this [plugin](https://maven.apache.org/plugins/maven-dependency-plugin/analyze-mojo.html)).
-Depclean does not modify the original source code of the application nor its original `pom.xml`.
+DepClean does not modify the original source code of the application nor its original `pom.xml`.
 It can be executed as a Maven goal through the command line or integrated directly into the Maven build lifecycle.

 ### How does it work?